 (1934) - ***

-This one stars Joan Blondell as a bossy sassy frisky type who divorces Warren William after he slaps her, on the advice of skittish divorce attorney Edward Everett Horton ("sigh"), who promptly marries her himself.
-Warren William thrives--as do all men when Edward Everett's their competition-- in the race to win her back, but if I were William I would stick with the liberated, married lover who follows him home (Joan Wheeler).
-Still, he can't resist old Joan, whom I guess is the 'smarty' one.
-An AWFUL TRUTH-style battle is on, and 'tis lively but there's a lot of yelling, so don't be hungover while viewing.
-And if Horton's fey tantrums start to lose their welcome early, just remember SMARTY is one of the many pre-code gems that has a sense of morality far more complex than might seem at first glance.
+This one stars Joan Blondell as a bossy sassy frisky type who divorces Warren William after he slaps her--just once, mind you--on the advice of skittish ever-fey divorce attorney Edward Everett Horton ("sigh"), who promptly marries her himself.
+Warren William thrives--as do all men when Edward Everett's their competition-- in the race to win her back, but if I were William I would stick with the liberated, married lovely (Joan Wheeler) who follows him home.
+Oh well, a bird in the bush is worth two in the hand when it comes to wolves like William; he can't resist old Joan B., whom I guess is the 'smarty' one.
+An AWFUL TRUTH-style screwball battle is on (Horton being the pre-code Bellamy), and 'tis lively but there's a lot of yelling, so don't be hung over while viewing.
+And if Horton's hissy tantrums start to lose their welcome early, just remember SMARTY is one of the many pre-code gems that has a sense of morality far more complex than might seem at first glance.

 From Russell at the excellent Screen Snapshots comes this look at the weird use of domestic violence as a comedic topic:

-This all dovetails even more in TRISTANA (1970, above), which I saw yesterday at BAM before watching SMARTY, and will write about tomorrow, yo!
-It was a meta moment of women trying to be liberated and dominated at the same time.
+Which I herewith macro dovetails to Bunuel's TRISTANA (1970, above), which I saw yesterday at BAM before watching SMARTY, and will write about tomorrow, yo!
+It was a meta moment of liberated women who love to be dominated at the same time.
 That infernal belle rings on!